Umuzi-org/tech-department/content/syllabuses/_index.md

   - Overview of the Hadoop ecosystem
   - Linear regressions

 ## Optional Projects

-The projects listed below are not necessary but could be used to reenforce certain learnings
+The projects listed below are not necessary but could be used to re-enforce certain learnings

-- semitone challenge
-- more sql
+- {{% contentlink "projects/semitone-challenge" %}}